memob0x/scroll-padlock/README.md

 All [modern browsers](https://teamtreehouse.com/community/what-is-a-modern-browser) have been tested.

-The library doesn't provide a fallback for those browsers which don't support [CSS variables](https://caniuse.com/css-variables) (mainly Internet Explorer 11).
+The library doesn't provide a fallback for those browsers which don't support [CSS variables](https://caniuse.com/css-variables).

 ## Development

 Node version 20.11.0 or higher is required in order to compile source code or launch tests.

-You can generate the unit tests coverage in human readable form with the following commands (having `lcov` installed is required).

 ```shell
 npm test
 ```

+You can generate the unit tests coverage in human readable form with the following commands (having `lcov` installed is required).

 ```shell
 genhtml --branch-coverage lcov.info -o coverage
 ```

+To run the e2e tests, use the following command:

 ```shell
 npm run test:e2e
 ```

-The library is compiled with the following command:
+To build the project, use the following command:

 ```shell
 npm run build